-OBS Studio (formerly known as Open Broadcaster Software: Multiplatform) is free and open source live streaming and video recording software.
+OBS Studio (also known as Open Broadcaster Software) is a free and open-source live streaming and video recording software.

-- Live streaming to Twitch, YouTube, Periscope, GoodGame, DailyMotion, Hitbox and any other RTMP server.
+- Live streaming to Twitch, YouTube, Periscope, GoodGame, DailyMotion, Hitbox, VK, and any other RTMP server

-- Support for Intel Quick Sync Video (QSV) and NVIDIA NVENC.
+- Intel Quick Sync Video (QSV) and NVIDIA NVENC support

-- Choose from a number of different and customizable transitions for when you switch between scenes.
+- Number of different and customizable transitions for when you switch between scenes

-- Use hotkeys for almost any action such as start or stop your stream or recording, push-to-talk, fast mute of any audio source, show or hide any video source, switch between scenes, and much more.
+- Hotkeys for almost any action such as start or stop your stream or recording, push-to-talk, fast mute of any audio source, show or hide any video source, switch between scenes, and much more

-- You can preview any changes on your scenes and sources using Studio Mode before pushing it to your stream where your viewers will see those changes.
+- Live preview of any changes on your scenes and sources using Studio Mode before pushing them to your stream where your viewers will see those changes

 OBS Studio developed with cross-platform support.
-Official releases are currently available for Windows, Mac and Ubuntu Linux.
-There are also some unofficial releases for Arch Linux, OpenSUSE and Gentoo.
-And of course, since source code is open, you can build OBS for your OS.
+Official releases are currently available for Windows, Mac, and Ubuntu Linux.
+There are also some unofficial releases for Arch Linux, OpenSUSE, and Gentoo.
+And of course, since source code is open, you can build it for your OS.

-While OBS Studio is free and open source, you can suggest your code to official repository.
+While OBS Studio is free and open-source, you can suggest your code to the official repository.
 Here are some guidelines for contributors.

-Also, it has powerful API, enabling plugin development to provide further customization and functionality specific to your needs.
+It also has a powerful API, enabling plugin development to provide further customization and functionality specific to your needs.